robertmitchellv/fhir-validator/README.md

 └── validator_cli.jar
 ```

+> [!TIP]
+> You can use the `download-validator.sh` script to download the `validator_cli.jar` file from its GitHub release page.
+It will also check the version of your current `validator_cli.jar` file and download the latest version if it is outdated.
+To run the script you can use the following command: `./download-validator.sh`.

 ## Running the FHIR Validator

 An example of how to run the command to test against the eCR FHIR IG::